Burn Gorman

-Burn Hugh Gorman (born 1 September 1974) is an English actor and musician.
-He is known for his roles as Owen Harper in the BBC series Torchwood (2006–2008), Phillip Stryver in The Dark Knight Rises (2012), Clubfoot Karl Tanner in the HBO series Game of Thrones (2013–2014), Hermann Gottlieb in Pacific Rim (2013) and its sequel Pacific Rim: Uprising (2018) and Major Edmund Hewlett in the AMC series Turn: Washington's Spies (2014).
-Gorman portrayed 'The Marshal' in the first season of the Amazon drama The Man in the High Castle and Adolphus Murtry, Royal Charter Energy security chief on the exploratory mission to the planet Ilus in season four of The Expanse.
+Burn Hugh Gorman (born 1 September 1974) is an English actor.
+He is known for his television roles as Owen Harper in the BBC series Torchwood (2006–2008), Karl Tanner in the HBO series Game of Thrones (2013–14), Major Edmund Hewlett in the AMC series Turn: Washington's Spies (2014–2017), 'The Marshal' in the Prime Video series The Man in the High Castle (2015), and Adolphus Murtry in Prime Video series The Expanse (2019).
+His film roles include Phillip Stryver in Christopher Nolan’s The Dark Knight Rises (2012), Hermann Gottlieb in Guillermo del Toro’s Pacific Rim (2013) and its sequel Pacific Rim: Uprising (2018), Commander Hoff in The Hunger Games: The Ballad of Songbirds and Snakes, and Father Damien in Tim Burton's Beetlejuice Beetlejuice (2024).

 Early life

 Burn Hugh Gorman was born on 1 September 1974 in Los Angeles, California, the son of English parents.
 His father was a professor of linguistics at UCLA.
 He has three older sisters.
 He has reportedly claimed to be the nephew of Bartley Gorman, considered "King of the Gypsies".
 At the age of 7, he moved with his family back to England, where they settled in London.
 He later trained at the Manchester School of Theatre at Manchester Metropolitan University.

+Gorman is also an accomplished beatboxer.
+He participated in the 2003 International Human Beatbox Convention, where he won the title of Radio 1Xtra's Human Beatbox Champion.